rspn7021/OpenCore-for-ThinkPad-T530/README.md

 >Secure Boot

-NOTE:Enable Boot Order Lock after you've set-up the order of the Boot Drives.
+NOTE: Enable Boot Order Lock after you've set-up the order of the Boot Drives.
 This prevents WindowsBootManager from taking over the first slot of the boot drives.
 This way, you don't need to enable the LauncherOption in OpenCore!